fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

 The Wallet Instance MUST present to the Deferred Endpoint an Access Token that is valid for the issuance of the Digital Credential previously requested at the Credential Endpoint.

-If the lead_time parameter is less than the expiration time of the Access Token, the Wallet Instance can simply use this value.
+If the ``lead_time`` parameter value results as less than the expiration time set for the Access Token, the Wallet Instance SHOULD use the Access Token.
 Otherwise,  the Wallet Instance MAY obtain a new Access Token following the Refresh Token flow (see Section :ref:`Refresh Token Flow <Refresh Token Flow>` for more details).
 If the Refresh Token flow fails, the Wallet Instance needs to submit a new authentication request.

 The Deferred Credential Request MUST be an HTTP POST request.
 It MUST be sent using the ``application/json`` media type.
 The following parameter is used in the Deferred Credential Request:

   - ``transaction_id``: REQUIRED.
-String identifying a Deferred Issuance transaction
+String identifying a Deferred Issuance transaction.

-The Credential Issuer MUST invalidate the transaction_id after the Credential for which it was meant has been obtained by the Wallet Instance.
+The Credential Issuer MUST invalidate the ``transaction_id`` after the Credential for which it was meant has been obtained by the Wallet Instance.
 The following is a non-normative example of a Deferred Credential Request:

 .. code::